-For the Repeal of the Amended Policy, Rules and Regulations Governing
+For the Repeal of the Amended Rules and Regulations Governing

-Notice is hereby given of proposed rule repeal, rulemaking and public hearing by the Department of Parks and Recreation, City and County of Honolulu, to consider the repeal of the Amended Camping Policy, Rules and Regulations Governing Camping at City Parks (“current rules”) and the adoption of Proposed City and County of Honolulu Administrative Rules, Title 19, Chapter 10, rules and regulations governing camping (“proposed rules”).
+Notice is hereby given of proposed rule repeal, rulemaking and public hearing by the Department of Parks and Recreation, City and County of Honolulu, to consider the repeal of the Amended Rules and Regulations Governing Use of City Beach Parks and Other Beach Properties Under The Control of the Departrnent of Parks and Recreation To Provide Access to Conduct Shore Water Events (“current rules”) and the adoption of Proposed City and County of Honolulu Administrative Rules, Title 19, Chapter 4, governing shore water events (“proposed rules”).

 The proposed new rules are summarized as follows: